-- 1. The wearing of face masks is mandatory in most campus spaces (such as in buildings that are open to the public like the cafeteria, libraries, public foyers and teaching spaces); - 2.
-If you can physically distance such as when walking to or from your mode of transport, or you are in an open plan office environment and able to physically distance by 1 metre, you are not required to wear a face mask; - 3.
-Kaimahi who are presenting and who maintain 2-metre physical distancing from others when doing so are also not required to wear a face mask, however, the wearing of face masks even where it is not mandatory, is strongly recommended at all times to assist in lowering the risk of spreading or contracting COVID-19.
+- 1. The wearing of face masks is strongly recommended at all times in all campus locations; - 2.
+As a general rule, you should wear a face mask whenever you are indoors; - 3.
+Notwithstanding the above points, the wearing of face masks continues to be mandatory in most campus spaces (such as in buildings that are open to the public like the cafeteria, libraries, public foyers and teaching spaces); - 4.
+A face mask is classified as either a surgical mask (including blue/white and N-95 masks) or a reusable fabric face mask, preferably with three-layers; - 5.
+To be effective, face masks must cover your nose, mouth and chin and be well-fitting; - 6.
+If you can physically distance such as when walking to or from your mode of transport, and are able to physically distance by 1 metre, you are not required to wear a face mask but, it is encouraged;

+7. Kaimahi who are presenting and who maintain 2-metre physical distancing from others when doing so are also not required to wear a face mask, however, the wearing of face masks even where it is not mandatory, is strongly recommended at all times to assist in lowering the risk of spreading or contracting COVID-19.

 Ākonga and kaimahi should provide their own suitable face mask.
-By exception, Unitec may be able to provide a face mask upon request (Facilities Management and Business Administrators will hold a small supply), together with purchases able to be made from the onsite retail store.
+By exception, Unitec can provide a face mask upon request to kaimahi (Facilities Management and Business Administrators will hold a small supply), together with purchases able to be made from the onsite retail store.

-Ākonga or kaimahi who can present an exemption card issued by Disabled Persons Assembly NZ, Blind Citizens NZ or Deaf Aotearoa, stating they do not need to wear a face mask, will be exempted from wearing one, provided they meet all other applicable COVID-19 protection requirements per this policy, for example, being fully vaccinated or have an approved MOH medical exemption, using hand sanitiser, scanning their NZCOVID Tracer app, and maintaining appropriate physical distancing.
+Ākonga or kaimahi who can present an exemption card issued by Disabled Persons Assembly NZ, Blind Citizens NZ or Deaf Aotearoa, stating they do not need to wear a face mask, will be exempted from wearing one, provided they meet all other applicable COVID-19 protection requirements per this policy, for example, using hand sanitiser and maintaining appropriate physical distancing.